ULB-Darmstadt/shacl-form/src/query/query-mode.md

   queryField: QueryField
   getQueryCriteria(): QueryCriterion[]
   setQueryFacet(facet?: QueryFacet): void
+  clearQueryCriteria?(): void
 }
 ```

 The editor should emit a bubbling `change` event when its criteria change.
 The component then emits the new query and refreshes facets.
+Implement the optional `clearQueryCriteria()` method when the editor should participate in `QueryFacetProvider.invalidatedFields()`; it must clear its selection without emitting another change event.
 If no plugin supplies a query editor, the built-in editor described above is used.

 ## Differences from edit and view modes